meichthys/foss_photo_libraries/features.md

 The number of stars on the primary github (or other) source code repository.

-## Active Contributors
+## Contributors

-The number of contributors that have contributed over 1k lines of code in the last year.
+The number of contributors that have contributed to the project.
-We avoid total # of contributors here in order to better guage the number of contributors that would likely carry the project forward if the primary contributor or repository became inactive.

 ## Source Language